Shega-PID/wordpress-to-strapi-migrator/README.md

 # Strapi plugin WordPress-to-Strapi-migrator

 ## Description
 This Strapi plugin allows you to seamlessly migrate your WordPress content to Strapi, including media files, posts/news, categories, authors, users, comments, and tags.
-The plugin utilizes WordPress's REST API to fetch the necessary data, making the migration process efficient and reliable.
+The plugin uses WordPress's REST API to fetch the data, ensuring efficient and reliable migration.

 ## Key Features
 * **Media File Migration**: Migrate all your WordPress media files, including images, videos, and documents, to Strapi.